vikingeducation/prep_basics/test-yourself-answers.md

 Montana Programmers is a great statewide organization that also has a lot of smaller meetups available from meetup.com.
 There is a weekly Ruby lunch in Missoula, Montana and several general programmer meetups and drinkups in the region.

+There is a DC ruby group that meets at least once a month and often hosts monthly hack-nights as well available at [meetup.com](meetup.com/dcruby)

 *Contributed by [Nick Schwaderer](http://github.com/Schwad)*

 #### What online developer communities can you join?